How Much Is Insurance for an Accountants Business?

 Review your policy whenever you hire accountants, add audit or consulting services, or take on larger clients requiring higher coverage limits.
 If you've implemented quality control reviews, obtained advanced certifications, or enhanced cybersecurity with encrypted client portals, these improvements can qualify for premium discounts.

-Accountants business insurance costs range from $18 to $38 monthly, with your location, claims history and business size driving your actual premium.
+Business insurance costs for CPAs and accountants range from $212 to $2,015 annually, with your location, claims history and business size driving your actual premium.
 Getting quotes from multiple insurers, bundling your policies, choosing higher deductibles and paying annually instead of monthly helps you find more affordable rates.

 About Mark Fitzpatrick